dreamy89/getting-and-cleaning-data-course-project/README.md

 This file explains the analysis and data files in the repository

-run_analysis.R
-R code file which runs to:
+run_analysis.R - Data cleaning code which runs to:

 1. Download and extract the Samsung datasets into work directory if it does not exist.
 2. Import the feature and activity information.